Arizona Mohs Surgery & Dermatology Anir Dhir MD, FACMS, & Shelby Coplen, PA-C

 Anir Dhir, MD, FACMS

 Anir Dhir, M.D., is a fellowship-trained Mohs micrographic surgeon who is dedicated to excellence.
-Since 1999, Dr. Dhir has performed over 40,000 Mohs surgeries with a cure rate of over 99.5%.
-He is a Life Member of the American College of Mohs Surgery and has been repeatedly elected by his colleagues to both Best Doctors in America and Castle Connolly's Top Doctors - honors given to only the top 4% and 7% of all U.S. Physicians, respectively.
+Since 1999, Dr. Dhir has performed nearly 42,000 Mohs surgeries with a cure rate of over 99.5%.
+He is a Life Member of the American College of Mohs Surgery and has been repeatedly elected by his colleagues over the past twenty one years to both Best Doctors in America and Castle Connolly's Top Doctors - honors given to only the top 4% and 7% of all U.S. Physicians, respectively.

 Learn More